ToomQb/vertigo-eco-routing/README.md

 openssl rand -hex 32
 ```

-You can set `DEBUG` to `1` in it to enable debug mode in SQLAlchemy and force sourcemaps to be generated on frontend builds
+You can set `DEBUG` to `1` in it to enable debug mode in FastAPI and force sourcemaps to be generated on frontend builds

 ## Quick start